 Recent successful implementations of distributed applications on programmable blockchains have opened up new possibilities in the engineering of organisational structures.

 Smart contracts that hold and move tokens according to unchangeable and publicly encoded rules allow for greater audit trail transparency and remove the need for trusted intermediaries.
-Voting becomes immune from ballot rigging when tokenised and carried out in a blockchain environment, contracts become trivial and self-enforcing, micro-transactions are simple to implement.
+Voting cannot be rigged when it is tokenised and takes place in a blockchain environment; contracts become trivial and self-enforcing, and micro-transactions are simple to implement.
 Blockchains allow you to prove who you are and at the same time remain private to a large degree, giving users control over their identity.

-Properties such as these facilitate the creation on distributed state machines of amorphous corporation-like entities that replace the administrative infrastructure of a shareholder corporation with code.
+Properties such as these facilitate the creation of amorphous corporation-like entities on distributed state machines that replace the administrative infrastructure of a shareholder corporation with code.

-“We talk about so-called “smart contracts” that execute themselves without any need, or any opportunity, for human intervention or involvement, people forming Skynet-like “decentralized autonomous organizations” that live entirely on the cloud and yet control powerful financial resources and can incentivize people to do very real things in the physical world, decentralized “math-based law”, and a seemingly utopian quest to create some kind of fully trust-free society.
-To the uninformed user, and especially to those who have not even heard of plain old Bitcoin, it can be hard to see how these kinds of things are possible, and if they are, why they can possibly be desirable.” - Vitalik Buterin
+We talk about so-called “smart contracts” that execute themselves without any need, or any opportunity, for human intervention or involvement, people forming Skynet-like “decentralized autonomous organizations” that live entirely on the cloud and yet control powerful financial resources and can incentivize people to do very real things in the physical world, decentralized “math-based law”, and a seemingly utopian quest to create some kind of fully trust-free society.
+To the uninformed user, and especially to those who have not even heard of plain old Bitcoin, it can be hard to see how these kinds of things are possible, and if they are, why they can possibly be desirable. - Vitalik Buterin

 DAOs are open, self-organized networks coordinated by crypto-economic incentives and self-executing code, cooperating around shared goals.
 Powered by the network effect

-Cryptocurrencies themselves have autonomous organisational characteristics, From a few lines of code spring whole communities of researchers and contributors at all levels, the participants needing neither punitive enforcement or any trust in the other party.
-These powerful, purpose-driven communities, give us proof that decentralised autonomous organisations can not only exist in theory but also thrive in the real world.
+Cryptocurrencies are autonomous organisations.
+From a few lines of code spring whole communities of researchers and contributors at all levels.
+There is no need for punitive enforcement or any trust in the other party.
+These powerful, purpose-driven communities prove that DAOs can not only exist in theory but also thrive in the real world.

-Ethereum has become a focus of DAO development since its invention.
-With several implementations of various designs and degrees of success; DigixDAO (Gold tokenisation DAO), MakerDAO (stablecoin DAO), TheDAO (defunct general DAO), Daostack (DAO platform); Along with a proliferation of DAPPS and platforms that operate in a quasi DAO-like fashion.
-Using the Ethereum blockchain as a base layer has many benefits for Umbrella DAO, not least because it is being developed with this type of use case in mind.
+Ethereum has been a focus of DAO development since its inception, some examples being DigixDAO (gold tokenisation DAO), MakerDAO (stablecoin DAO), TheDAO (a defunct general DAO), and Daostack (DAO platform).
+There has also been a proliferation of DAPPs and quasi-Dao platforms.
+Using the Ethereum blockchain as a base layer has many advantages for Umbrella DAO, not least because it is being developed with this type of use case in mind.

-3. Analysis of DAO success and failure:
+3. DAO Successes and Failures

 TheDAO

-“The DAO is being attacked.
+The DAO is being attacked.
 It has been going on for 3-4 hours, it is draining ETH at a rapid rate.
 This is not a drill. - Griff Green (Slock.it)

-in 2016 Slock.it proposed TheDAO.
-The project was an outgrowth of Slock.its own fundraising efforts, the scope expanded to become a general purpose DAO.
-Shortly after it came in to operation in June 2016 an attacker found an exploit in a governance function and began to drain large sums of ETH from the contract.
-The attacker stole $50,000,000 in ETH before it was decided to fork the Ethereum blockchain to undo the hack.
+Slock.it proposed TheDAO in June 2016 as an outgrowth of Slock.it’s own fundraising efforts.
+It later expanded in scope to become a general-purpose DAO.
+Shortly after its inception, an attacker was able to exploit a governance function and began to drain large sums of ETH from the contract.
+The attacker stole $50 million-worth of ETH before it was decided to fork the Ethereum blockchain to undo the hack.

 function splitDAO(